 Located between England and France is the largest island in the English Channel, Jersey.
 People might have heard of Jersey as it is the home of Man of Steel and The Witcher actor Henry Cavill.
 Besides being home to one of People Magazine’s Sexiest Men Alive, Jersey is also known for its stunning landscapes, beautiful beaches, and rocky shoreline.
-It was also occupied by the Nazi Germans during World War II.
 If you are planning a trip to this island, you’re probably wondering what activities you can do there.
 Well, we here at Road Affair don’t want you to miss out on any of its top attractions, which is why we have carefully crafted a list of the best things to do in Jersey, from thrilling hikes and tours to fantastic museums.

 Explore Elizabeth Castle